microbit-foundation/dev-docs/software/index.md

 two broad categories

 * Compiled languages: your program is compiled to ARM assembler or some other kind of bytecode before being copied onto the micro:bit.
 * Interpreted Languages: both your script and an interpreter for it are copied onto the micro:bit.
-Because the interpreter is on the micro:bit itself, these langauges typically also allow you to program the micro:bit 'live' over USB by typing commands.
+Because the interpreter is on the micro:bit itself, these languages typically also allow you to program the micro:bit 'live' over USB by typing commands.

 ## Compiled Languages